kubagdynia/DapperMappers/README.md

 ### Project structure
 ![](doc/ProjectStructure.png)
 - DapperMappers.Api - Sample REST API that uses serialization and deserialization to XML (uses the MS SQL Server Express database)
-- DapperMappers.Core - DBConnection extension
 - DapperMappers.Domain - Sample domain used by the REST API
 - DapperMappers.Domain.Tests - Domain tests using SQLite database
+- DbConnectionExtensions - DBConnection extension

 ### How to use
 - Create class that implements IXmlObjectType or IJsonObjectType interface